Global regulation: A multilingual morass,

 US: bonfire of regulation?

 Other regulation seems likely to survive major surgery.
 The FCPA is a case in point.
 Anti-corruption campaigners and FCPA commentators would be forgiven for having concerns about the fate of the FCPA.
 Trump has in the past described it as a ‘horrible law’ and said that it should be changed because it puts US businesses at a ‘huge disadvantage’.
-But these comments came many years before Trump became a presidential candidate and were made in connection with facilitation payments – which are explicitly permitted by the FCPA.
+But these comments came many years before Trump became President and were made in connection with facilitation payments – which are explicitly permitted by the FCPA.
 Dismantling that law would not address the underlying issue that appears to chafe.

 Asia: ever unpredictable

 The reality is that China is imposing ever-tougher restrictions on foreign companies, particularly around antitrust, the environment and product quality.
 Regulation in China used to be spotty, province-based and piecemeal, which meant that it was inconsistent, but at least not overwhelming.
 Increasingly, it is becoming national, cohesive and comprehensive.
-Moreover, the Made in China 2025 policy sends a strong signal that the regulatory environment will continue to favour domestic over foreign companies, though that does not mean that China will by any means be soft on its own companies.
+Moreover, the Made in China 2025 policy sends a strong signal that the regulatory environment will continue to favour domestic over foreign companies, though that does not mean China will be soft on its own companies.

 What is happening in China also fits squarely within the global trend of regulation as a weapon of economic nationalism.
 Bear in mind that even while the US relaxes certain domestic regulations, it may become increasingly difficult for US companies to do business overseas because of retaliatory regulation and the rapidly changing optics of exporting jobs abroad.
 To further complicate matters, some of Trump’s national economic agenda may not come via regulation per se, but rather through a social media campaign of naming and shaming potential transgressors and exposing them to reputational – rather than strictly regulatory – risk.

 India, Russia and Brazil, too, provide ring-side seats to the regulatory offensive.
 In Russia, the focus right now is on the internet.
-Brazil may not be using regulation as a political tool, but Brazil’s anti-corruption campaign shows that regulatory enforcement is interwoven with – and indistinguishable from – political turmoil.
+Brazil may not be using regulation as a political tool, but its anti-corruption campaign shows that regulatory enforcement is interwoven with – and indistinguishable from – political turmoil.

 In India, the widely expected rollout in 2017 of the national Goods and Services Tax - the country's biggest indirect tax reform since independence - will in theory centralise the web of federal- and state-level levies.
 In reality, it is likely to be accompanied by teething problems during implementation, which will raise compliance costs for businesses in the short term.
 Limited moves to address structural issues related to land, labour, privatisation and subsidies, coupled with disparities between individual states in the context of India's federal set-up, will mean that the country's regulatory environment will remain complex through 2017.